-Carrie Gonzalez has a BA in Business Management, is mom to 6 children, has served over 15 years in youth ministry, written several devotions, fostered to adopt, worked with animal rescue, and works in Student Nutrition.
+Guest Blogger Carrie Ann Gonzalez has a BA in Business Management.
+She is a mom to 6 children, has served over 15 years in youth ministry, and written several devotions.
+Also, she has fostered to adopt, worked with animal rescue, and works in Student Nutrition.
 Her life goal is to reach out and love those that are deemed unlovable.

 I still remember the day we were called and asked to take in my youngest two.
-We had planned to adopt teenagers since we were told that they were the hardest to place, but surprisingly once called it was for a two year old and a five year old.
-They were in our home almost immediately, and in my heart that same day.
+We had planned to adopt teenagers since we were told that they were the hardest to place, but surprisingly once called it was for a two-year-old and a five-year-old.
+They were in our home almost immediately and in my heart that same day.
 But, what I dreamed of as a family would never be.
-My beautiful lil ones had suffered the trauma of life so early that some of the obstacles and behaviors would leave me crying myself to sleep at night.
-In turn, I would find myself divorced less than a year after the adoption, alone with 5 children.
+My beautiful little ones had suffered the trauma of life so early that some of the obstacles and behaviors would leave me crying myself to sleep at night.
+In turn, I would find myself divorced less than a year after the adoption, along with 5 children.

 Now, this may sound like a horror story, but it is far from such.
 My beautiful lil ones have taught me to love the unlovable, find joy in the little victories and strength in relying not on my own understanding.
 But, the reality is…adoption is hard.
 There is no picture perfect situation.
 These beautiful children have already known the harshness and coldness of an unforgiving world.
 It is our job to show them their worth, guide them to be what God had purposed them to be, and show them what true love is.
 For my family, this meant learning to teach them how to just function daily.

 Our daily routine changed and required me to adjust my sleeping schedule to allow my alone time to be early in the morning to prepare for the day.
 My day often consisted of morning fit throwing, calls from the school, screaming when events caused routine changes, not to mention the lying, stealing and hatefulness at times.
 See these precious babies of mine, saw security in routine.